Clever-ISA/Clever-ISA/specs/Main.md

 - Uses of registers 56 through 62.
 - Meanings of bits in mscpuex
 - Contents of all cpuinfo registers
-- Availability and behaviour of instructions 0x7e0-0x7ff.
+- Availability and behaviour of instructions 0xfe0-0xfff.
+- The timing, latency, and throughput of any instructions